 Go ahead and click the Edit Points option, and you will see all the points (vertexes) that hold this shape together, as shown in Figure 4, below.

 Figure 4: All those points can be edited

 And with this Convert Text to Outlines add-in, the text that is converted to shapes retains the fill and line attributes of the original text.
-To achieve this magic, Jamie had to create a Text-To-Shape Format Painter element within PowerPoint -- this is what makes this add-in really special because even if you did this manually, there's no real equivalent feature in PowerPoint.
+To achieve this magic, Jamie had to create a Text-to-Shape Format Painter element within PowerPoint.
+This is what makes this add-in really special because even if you did this manually, there’s no real equivalent command in PowerPoint.

-Do understand that you must install this add-in in PowerPoint 2013 to take advantage of the text to outline features.
+Do understand that you must install this add-in in PowerPoint 2013 or a newer version to take advantage of the text to outline features.
 Although you can install the add-in in PowerPoint 2007 and 2010, the outline conversion cannot happen in those versions of PowerPoint since this capability was only added in PowerPoint 2013.

 And even though this add-in will do the text to shape conversion only within PowerPoint 2013, the resultant shapes will work in all versions of PowerPoint.